 Contacting your Governors

 If you would like to contact your Governors, please email governors@sabp.nhs.uk, call the Governance team on 01372 216237 or SMS text 07584 336 359.
 Please note that the Governance team will also receive your email.
-It will be shared with the Lead Governor in the first instance, and a response will be sent to you.
-A summary of your communication will be shared with all Governors in due course.
+It will be shared shared with the Lead Governor for initial review.
+Should your email be addressed specifically to the Governors, you can expect a response in due course.
+A summary of your communication will be shared with all Governors at an appropriate time.

 Public: North West & South West Surrey